 See 5 U.S.C.
 5544(a), 5546(a), and 6128(c), and 5 CFR 550.

-Full-time employees who are not required to work on a holiday receive their rate of basic pay for the applicable number of holiday hours.
+Full-time employees who are not required to work on a federal holiday (see Holidays in Chapter 5, Section 1) receive their rate of basic pay for the applicable number of holiday hours.
 Employees under flexible work schedules are credited with eight hours towards their 80-hour basic work requirement for the pay period.
 Employees under compressed work schedules are generally excused from all of the non-overtime hours they would otherwise work on that day and which apply to their “basic work requirement.”

 A part-time employee is entitled to a holiday when the holiday falls on a day when he or she would otherwise be required to work or take leave.
 Those standard work schedules are generally excused from duty for the number of basic (non-overtime) hours they are regularly scheduled to work on that day, not to exceed eight hours.
 Those under compressed work schedules are generally excused from all of the non-overtime hours they would otherwise work on that day and which apply to their “basic work requirement.”